alexw5335/Kotlin-Vulkan-Bindings/kvb-core/README.md

 ### Native memory access
 All native memory accesses are done via sun.misc.Unsafe.
-Unsafe's functionality is exposed through a [wrapper object](src/main/kotlin/kvb/core/memory/Unsafe.kt)of the same name.
+Unsafe's functionality is exposed through a [wrapper object](src/main/kotlin/kvb/core/memory/Unsafe.kt) of the same name.
 Unsafe is also used to allocate off-heap memory.

 ### Native memory representation